Pure spinors, intrinsic torsion and curvature in even dimensions: Spinor calculus

+The same result holds for any two positive pure spinors not proportional to each other. \end{prop}

-An application of Lemma \ref{lem-technical} when $k=m-1$ and $k=m-2$ yields the equivalent characterisations of intersections of $\alpha$-plane and $\beta$-planes. \begin{prop} Let $\alpha^{A'}$ and $\beta^{A}$ be two pure spinors of opposite chirality.
+An application of Lemma \ref{lem-technical} leads to the following reformulation of Proposition \ref{prop-pure-spinors-Cartan} when $k=m-1$ and $k=m-2$. \begin{prop} Let $\alpha^{A'}$ and $\beta^{A}$ be two pure spinors of opposite chirality.
 Then the $\alpha$-plane associated to $\xi^{A'}$ intersects the $\beta$-plane associated to $\beta^A$ in a totally null $(m-1)$-plane if and only if

 where $ \alpha \ind{^a^A} := \gamma \ind{^a_{B'}^A} \alpha^{B'} $ and $\beta \ind{^a^{A'}} := \gamma \ind{^a_B^{A'}} \beta^B$.